 C has a particularly close relationship with C++.
 Initially C++ was a strict superset of C, with only one exception of a feature in C not being in C++.
 Whilst over the years there has been some divergence, the relationship is still close

 An unusual feature of C is the preprocessor.
 This allows textual manipulation of the code before the compiler considers the program.
-It is used to: allow changes to the code to match specific implementation environments, implement in-line functions and implement code ‘short-cuts’ by allowing component statements to be constructed that would not be syntactically legal using a function definition
+It is used to allow changes to the code to match specific implementation environments, implement in-line functions and implement code ‘short-cuts’ by allowing component statements to be constructed that would not be syntactically legal using a function definition

 Since C11, the language has had a native threading model.
 Previously, parallelism could only be achieved using third-party libraries not included in the standard